d0nutptr/talaria/README.md

 `talaria` is a high performance, cyclic message passing library with bounded FIFO semantics.

+> [!CAUTION]
+> While `talaria` has been validated with *some* correctness tests, it should still be considered unstable and unproven at this time.

 `talaria` is broken up into three main concepts:
 * Channels
 * Partitions